Heath Robinson →

 in Chelmsford.
 At Marconi's he met engineer Peter Wright,

-who later became known for his controversial book Spycatcher .
+who would later become known for his controversial book Spycatcher .

 In 1954, Peter Wright was recruted by